wawr2k/macrorec/README.md

      - Adds `SkillSpeedTask` to `trigger_tasks` list
    - **Important**: The script ONLY works with the **working** folder (`ok-dna\data\apps\ok-dna\working`), NOT the repo folder
    - The script will automatically find your ok-dna installation
+   - **Note**: Make sure the extracted package files (Python files) are accessible - the script looks for them in the same directory or extracted package structure
    - Or manually add these lines to `config.py` in the **working** folder (NOT repo folder):
      - In `onetime_tasks` list: `["src.tasks.fullauto.AutoFishMultiSpotTask", "AutoFishMultiSpotTask"],`
      - In `trigger_tasks` list: `["src.tasks.trigger.SkillSpeedTask", "SkillSpeedTask"],`